 INTRODUCTION OF THE CPDA APPLICATION ENHANCEMENT PROGRAM

-“ADJUVANTS SUPPORT RESPONSIBLE AGRONOMY IN GOOD YEARS & BAD” 12/10/20 (00:00-18:43) Presented by Joe Gednalske, CPDA.
-Joe Gednalske addresses the commodity markets impact on future crop input decisions and its affect on growers and retailers response to adjuvant usage.
+(00:00-18:43) Joe Gednalske addresses the commodity markets impact on future crop input decisions and its affect on growers and retailers response to adjuvant usage.
 Including: When Ag Commodity Markets are low, what happens to adjuvant use?
 Does the Grower know the value of his adjuvant investment?
-What do Retailers value in adjuvants and what issues affect adjuvant focus?
-What is needed for Retailers to increase adjuvant promotion?
 How adjuvant investment provides opportunities.
 “INPUT TRENDS AND IMPLICATIONS FOR 2021” (18:44-48:40) Features guest Ken Zuckerberg, Senior Economist and Lead Industry Analyst, Knowledge Exchange Division, CoBank.
 Despite the lingering effects of COVID-19, the 2020 growing season is concluding on a high note with a good harvest in the books, fall applications underway and rising corn and soybean prices.
 The key question now is: “what does this mean for planted acreage and crop input sales during the 2021 growing season?”
-Ken will share his views on the current state of the farm economy, input trends and implications for the year ahead.
+Presented 12/10/2020

 HOW CPDA CERTIFICATION CAN INCREASE VALUE AND SALES OF ADJUVANTS

-THE IMPORTANCE OF ADJUVANT SELECTIONS IN YOUR 2020 CROP PROTECTION DECISIONS
+THE IMPORTANCE OF ADJUVANT SELECTION IN YOUR 2020 CROP PROTECTION DECISIONS

 Presentation by Joe Gednalske, Manager, CPDA Membership and Value Promotion.
 With literally a few thousand of adjuvants available, selecting a CPDA certified adjuvant is a great way to narrow your search for the best adjuvant.
 The takeaway was the importance of tank mix adjuvants in maximizing the performance of crop protection products.
 It is not uncommon to use two or more herbicides in a spray tank, each one having its own adjuvant requirements and a different mode of action.
 Premium adjuvants result in better performance of the herbicide, help minimize the potential for weed resistance, and lead to more successful crop protection applications.